DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc O - Dinner with the Devil.md

 The players can attempt to lure Strahd away from the door to the chamberlain’s office through magical or other means.
 If the players fail to hide from him or otherwise reveal themselves, Strahd snarls, “More traitors?
 I’ll deal with you as I did the last—and soon enough, your ringleader will join you."

-A player who then tells Strahd of Leo Dilisnya’s whereabouts and succeeds on a DC 20 Charisma (Persasion) check can convince Strahd to allow them and their companions to live.
+A player who then tells Strahd of Leo Dilisnya’s whereabouts and succeeds on a DC 20 Charisma (Persuasion) check can convince Strahd to allow them and their companions to live.
 Otherwise, Strahd attacks them on sight, pursuing them wherever they go in the castle.
 However, if the players retreat into [[#O8e.
 The Fifth Level]] and close the door, Strahd can’t follow them inside.

 ***Kingsmen Quarters.*** A player who passes through the archway in the kingsmen hall or descends <span class="citation">K20a.
 Tower Hall Stair (p.
 59)</span> from [[#North Tower]] emerges into <span class="citation">K71.
 Kingsmen Quarters (p.
 79)</span>, as it was on the day of Strahd’s death over four centuries ago.
 Read: